RUCAIBox/RecBole/asset/time_test_result/Context-aware_recommendation.md

 | FwFM      | 336.75                    | 7.49                        | 2.63            |
 | xDeepFM   | 54.88                     | 1.45                        | 2.89            |

+Note: Avazu dataset is not suitable for DIN model and DSSM model.
 #### Config file of Avazu dataset:

 ```